csfrey/dnd_characters/kairo/build-info.md

 | 4     | Melt           | Heat metal but dex save, instantaneous, and 5d10            |
 | 4     | Harlequin      | Puppet another creature                                     |
 | 4     | Shadow Form    | Like Fire form but sp00ky                                   |

-## Story

-### Origins and Early Life

-Deep in the forests of the Feywild, a fox grew it's second tail.
-The cries of this newly-born kitsune were heard by a nearby village of elves, who rescued the boy and named him Kai'rō.
-The elves of the village tried their best to raise this stranger, but they were all of them perplexed.
-Early in his new life, Kai'rō began manifesting strange psionic abilities that shocked even the village elders.
-As he grew, Kai'rō struggled to control his abilities which had a particular tendency toward manifestations of fire and destruction.
-His adoptive parents loved him so, but new they were out of their depth.
-So, when Kai'rō was a young adult - the human equivalent of about 18 years old - arrangements were made for him to be a Planar Exchange student at the University of California San Astra, on the Material Plane.
-There, he would study psionics and learn to control his powers.

-### Trouble Fitting In

-Kai'rō had a very hard time adjusting to his new life in the big city.
-Even in the sheltered community of the university, the strange customs and technology of the Material Plane confused and frightened him.
-He found himself often retreating the quiet corners of the Wilson Library for some escape.
-One day in second semester, he went to his usual place in the library to study, which he picked because there was never anyone around.
-But this time, in his usual seat, there was a girl.
-Unsure of what do to, he picked another seat at the table and awkwardly began to study as usual.
-The two shared the space for several hours before the girl finally got up and left.

-The next day, when Kai'rō returned, she was there again in the same spot, quietly studying.
-So again, he quietly sat down and studied.
-This pattern continued for two weeks before Kai'rō finally said anything to the girl, only to discover, rather clumsily, that she was non-verbal.
-Over the rest of the semester the two studied silently nearly every day, forming a quiet bond in the silence.
-The girl would occasionally write notes for Kai'rō when she needed to say something, which is how he came to learn that her name was Nia.
-Over their time at the University, this unlikely pairing developed into a strong friendship - the closest friend Kai'rō ever had.
-Hardly any words were shared between them, but neither of them felt the need.
-They understood each other as if by instinct.

-### The Artifact

-By their Junior year, Kai'rō and Nia were inseparable, often working late into the night in the library or engineering labs.
-Nia was a prodigy in magitech engineering, while Kai'rō was beginning to get a handle on his psionic powers.

-One evening, while studying some ancient texts on psionics, they came across a passage about an artifact known as the Brooch of Hidden Word.
-This ancient relic supposedly allowed its wearer to communicate telepathically across great distances.
-The discovery excited them both, and Nia proposed they attempt to recreate the artifact using modern magitech as a joint senior project, blending Nia's engineering expertise with Kai'rō's psionic abilities.

-The project was grueling, and during its construction, the pressure began to weigh on Kai'rō.
-As graduation loomed, the realization that he would have to return to the Feywild gnawed at him.
-The university had become his sanctuary, but the Planar Exchange agreement was non-negotiable.
-Worse, Kai'rō felt a growing fear that, despite all he had learned, he might never fully control his powers.
-Nia, sensing his unease, remained his steadfast partner, pushing through late nights in the lab when Kai'rō was on the verge of giving up.

-Finally, after a year of effort, they succeeded.
-The Brooch of the Hidden Word was complete, and for the first time, Kai'rō and Nia could communicate freely through thought.

-### Graduation and Beyond

-Graduation came and went, and while their project was hailed as a groundbreaking achievement, Kai'rō felt a sense of unease.
-His time at university was over, and with it, most of his time on the Material Plane.
-He dreaded returning to the Feywild, not just out of fear of rejection, but because of a nagging feeling that his journey was far from over.

-Soon after graduation, while Kai'rō and Nia were cleaning out their lab space at the university, Nia was thumbing through the book where they had first read about the Brooch.
-As she held the tome, a page fell out that neither of them had ever seen before.
-It described another artifact, even more powerful than the Brooch - the Crown of the Infinite Mind.
-The passage was crypic, warning of both immense power and great peril, and hinting that the crown may have been hidden away in the spaces between planes.
-This discovery stirred something in Kai'rō, though he couldn't quite place it.
-He was at once disturbed at the very existence of such a terrible thing, but something within him was drawn to it.
-Could this be the answer to finally gain mastery over his powers?
-And why would anyone hide it away?
-The text gave no clues to how it could be found, if it even still existed, but still lingered in Kai'rō's mind.